Skip to content

 It is responsible for:

-• building engine requests from service ids and master selections
+• building engine requests from service ids and resource selections

 • collecting working hours, breaks, days off, and busy intervals

-• locking master rows during booking creation
+• locking resource rows during booking creation

 In effect, this adapter is the contract translator between Django models and ChainFinder.